 It’s Important to Have an Emergency Plan

 When I was laid off, we did not have any children yet and Mrs. WPF herself had a great job.
 We had no trouble paying the bills for a while on her income.
 We also had an emergency fund, my severance and unemployment to get us through financially.
 Our savings plan took a hit while I was out of work, but overall we were just fine.
-It really does pay to have a plan for an unexpected hardship and a savings cushion.
+It really does pay to have a savings cushion and a plan for an unexpected hardship.